 An excerpt from ‘Lest We Forget: A Ranger Medic’s Story’:

 You can continue the story above by buying the expanded 2nd edition of Lest We Forget now available in paperback.
 ‘Lest We Forget’.
-This was originally published on The Havok Journal on March 28, 2014.
+This originally appeared in The Havok Journal on March 28, 2014.